@place-ts/security

 // HMAC-signed opaque payload.
 SHA-256, Web Crypto.
 Optional expiry.

-import { signedToken } from '@place/security'
+import { signedToken } from '@place-ts/security'

 const sessionToken = signedToken<{ userId: string }>(SECRET, {